 \section{Abstract}

-Detecting and quantifying quantum entanglement is a central task in quantum information theory.
-Relative entropy of entanglement (REE) is one of the most famous quantities for measuring entanglement and has various applications in many other fields.
-One well-studied and efficient approach for calculating the lower bound of REE is the positive partial transpose (PPT) criterion.
-But it fails in the bound entangled area.
-In this work, we use a method called pure bosonic extension to significantly improve the feasibility of $k$-symmetric/bosonic extensions which characterize the separable set from outside by a hierarchy structure.
-Based on this method, we can efficiently approximate the boundaries of $k$-bosonic extendible sets and obtain the desired lower bound of REE.
-Compared to the Semi-Definite Programming method, for example, the symmetric extension function in QETLAB, our algorithm can support much larger single particle dimensions and much larger $k$.
+In the realm of quantum information theory, the detection and quantification of quantum entanglement stand as paramount tasks.
+The relative entropy of entanglement (REE) serves as a prominent measure of entanglement, with extensive applications spanning numerous related fields.
+The positive partial transpose (PPT) criterion, while providing an efficient method for the computation of REE, unfortunately, falls short when dealing with bound entanglement.
+In this study, we propose a method termed "pure bosonic extension" to enhance the practicability of $k$-bosonic extensions, which approximates the set of separable states from the "outside", through a hierarchical structure.
+It enables efficient characterization of the set of $k$-bosonic extendible states, facilitating the derivation of accurate lower bounds for REE.
+Compared to the Semi-Definite Programming (SDP) approach, such as the symmetric/bosonic extension function in QETLAB, our algorithm supports much larger dimensions and higher values of extension $k$.